WantenMN/far-east/README.md

 # Far East

-A simple shmup with graphics generated from Kanji characters.
+A simple shm up with graphics generated from Kanji characters.

 Developed with p5.js + TypeScript.